pcaversaccio/xdeployer/README.md

   - `mantaMain`

 > [!IMPORTANT]
 > Note that you must ensure that your deployment account has sufficient funds on **all** target networks.
-In addition, please be aware that `gnosis` refers to the previously known _xDai_ chain, and `optimismTestnet` & `baseTestnet` target the (soon to be deprecated) Goerli test network, whilst `optimismSepolia` & `baseSepolia` target the Sepolia test network.
-Eventually, please refer to [this](https://github.com/pcaversaccio/xdeployer/issues/164) issue why this plugin does not support the Base mainnet.
+In addition, please be aware that `gnosis` refers to the previously known _xDai_ chain.

 ### Local Deployment